sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 ![UPDATE](images/23.png)

 ### Snowflake
+!!! warning

+    Currently you must grab the catalog code when the destination is created otherwise the key will be hidden '*******'.
+Fivetran is working on fixing this issue.

 Now that our data is loaded into our GCP bucket lets connection Snowflake to it using Fivetrans hosted Polarias catalog.
 Lets start by going back into our GCP destination in Fivetran to copy some Snowflake code.
 ![UPDATE](images/24.png)